livementor/test_front/README.md

 Start by launching the project and go to localhost:3000 in your navigator.
 You should log in to create your user and your first conversation (the conversation and some messages are auto generated).

-Now your job is to retrieve list of conversation where you are a participant and show this list.
+Now your job is to retrieve list of conversations where you are a participant and show this list.

 When you click on a conversation item you should load in the right part of your window the messages of the selected conversation.